aryawardhana15/aryawardhana15/README.md

 ---

 ### 🚀 About Me
 Hello!
 I'm Muhammad Alhafiz Arya Wardhana, an IT enthusiast passionate about **technology, innovation, and cultural preservation**.
-As an **Ambassador of Culture** in East Java, I work on creating **scalable and sustainable solutions** that connect local wisdom with modern technology.
-I’m dedicated to fostering **positive change** through the use of technology, focusing on building solutions that contribute to a brighter future.
+As an **Ambassador of Culture** in East Java,I dedicated to fostering **positive change** through the use of technology, focusing on building solutions that contribute to a brighter future.
 Let’s innovate together and make an impact! 🌱

 ---